dotnettools/SharpGrabber/README.md

 <img src="./assets/SharpGrabberDesktop-ScreenShot-1.png" alt="SharpGrabber.Desktop application" />

 ## Upgrade From 1.x to 2.x
 ATTENTION!
-There are breaking changes since v2.0 that requires you to update your code.
+Beware of the breaking changes since v2.0 that requires you to update your code.
 The good news is no functionality has been removed, so with a minor refactoring, you should be good to go!
+I strongly recommend that you upgrade, v2 has a much cleaner structure and code.

 ## Contribution
 You are most welcome to contribute!